MarquisPierre/mmp200/assignments/midterm.md

 title: Midterm Assignment- Website Planning and Design
 ---

-**Goal:** Plan, design and prototype a website for a music festival.
+**Task:** Plan, design and prototype a website for a music festival.
 Visitors to the site should get excited about the festival, easily figure out the festival’s dates, location and how to buy tickets, and find out the line-ups and other activities.

 **STEP 1: Identify site goals and requirements**
 ------------------------------------------------